selma-Bentaiba/selma-Bentaiba.github.io/_blogs/demysitifying_diffusion_models.markdown

 - Understanding each component and **coding** it out
 - And finally a full section dedicated to the **maths** for the curious minds

+Each section of the blog has been influenced by works by pioneering ML practioners and the link to their blog/video/article is linked in the very beginning of the respective section.

+## How is this Blog Structured

+First we talk about a very high level idea of diffusion models about how they work.
+In doing so we will be personifying each component of the whole pipeline.

+Once we have a general idea of the pipeline, We will dive into the ML side of those sections.
+After having a general idea of the ML, we will have the code for it.
+As it is substantially harder to keep the blog to readable length and maintain it's quality while giving the entire code for Stable Diffusion, I will link to the exact code (with definition for each function)
+Wherever I do not explicitly code a section out.

+Many sections of the diffusion model pipeline is mathematics heavy, hence I have added a completely different section for that.
+Which is included at the end.
+You can understand how diffusion models work (if you believe in some assumptions without looking at the proof) along with the code, without the maths.
+But I will still recommend going through the Mathematical ideas behind it, because they are essential for developing further for diffusion model research.

+Inference with Diffusion model deserves an entirely different blog of it's own, as I hope to finish this blog in a reasonable time.
+I have added links in the end ([Misc]()) to where you can further learn how to make the best diffusion model art and get better at it.

+Let us begin!!

 ## The Genius Artist

-![Image of super special artist](/assets/blog_assets/demystifying_diffusion_models/1.webp) Imagine you have a super special artist, whom you tell your ideas and he instantly generates amazing images out of it.
+![Image of super special artist](/assets/blog_assets/demystifying_diffusion_models/1.webp) Imagine you have a super special artist friend, whom you tell your ideas and he instantly generates amazing images out of it.
 Let's name him Dali

 ![Image of super special artist](/assets/blog_assets/demystifying_diffusion_models/2.webp) The way Dali starts his work is, that he first has a canvas, he listens to your instructions then creates an artwork.
+(The canvas looks like a lot of noise rather than the traditional white, more on this later)

 But Dali has a big problem, that he cannot make big images, he tells you that he will only create images the size of your hand.
 This is obviously not desirable.
 As for practical purposes you may want images the size of a wall, or a poster etc.